Linear stochastic volatility models: Representation of the density function of the asset price in a linear stochastic volatility model

 and this is a unique strong solution of SDE \eqref{defX} on $[0,T]$.
 The existence and uniqueness follow directly from the assumptions on $Y_t$ and the well known properties of stochastic exponent (see, e.g., Revuz and Yor \cite{RY}).
 The process $X$ is a local martingale, so there is no arbitrage on the market so defined.

-We call this model a {\it linear stochastic volatility model}, because the SDE \eqref{defX} governing the asset price is linear with respect to the asset itself with coefficient being the stochastic volatility $Y$.

-\begin{remark} a) It is worth mentioning that the constant $\rho$ in the model can be replaced by a measurable, deterministic function $\rho : [0,T]\rightarrow (-1,1)$ and the results of this work remain true with minor modifications. \\ b) Our standing assumption is $|\rho|<1$.
-However, our methods allow finding the distribution of $X_t$ in the case $\rho =\pm 1$ (see Remark \ref{rho}). \end{remark}
+We call this model a {\it linear stochastic volatility model}, because the SDE \eqref{defX} governing the asset price is linear with respect to the asset price itself with coefficient being the stochastic volatility $Y$.
+Note that the known models such as Black and Scholes model, log-normal stochastic volatility model, Heston model (where $Y^2$ is a CIR process) and Stein and Stein model belong to this class. \begin{remark} a) It is worth mentioning that the constant $\rho$ in the model can be replaced by a measurable, deterministic function $\rho : [0,T]\rightarrow (-1,1)$ and the results of this work remain true with minor modifications. \\ b) Our standing assumption is $|\rho|<1$.
+However, our methods allow finding the distribution of $X_t$ in the case $\rho =\pm 1$.
+Indeed, we have $W=\pm Z$ in this case and